 Maintaining regular bowel movements is essential for good digestive health.
 It also helps your mood.
 By incorporating these foods into your diet, you can help promote healthy digestion and keep things moving smoothly.
 Remember to listen to your body and make adjustments as needed to find what works best for you.
 And of course, don’t forget to drink plenty of water to stay hydrated and support optimal digestion.

-Many of you do colonics, coffee enemas, take supplements, use prayer and medication to pray to the poop gods to help with your digestion and that magic solid morning poop.
+Many of you do 24-hour colon cleanses, coffee enemas, take supplements, use prayer and medication to pray to the poop gods to help with your digestion and that magic solid morning poop.
 Some of you poop once a day, some even 3 times a day.
 Others poop once a week or sometimes less frequent.
 How about starting from what your body needs to be healthy?
 Save the additional tools and your dollars for later.

 Frequently Asked Questions